Water & Energy Cycle

-The Terrestrial Hydrology program (THP) uses NASA’s unique view from space to investigate hydrologic processes linked with runoff, land-air hydrologic fluxes, and storage of terrestrial water.
-Its principal objective isto promote the role of water in enhancing the predicting skill in land-atmosphere interactions and to develop the basis of water resources management.
+The Terrestrial Hydrology program (THP) uses NASA’s unique view from space to investigate hydrologic processes linked with runoff, land-atmosphere coupling, and storage of terrestrial water.
+Its principal objective isto understand the role of water in enhancing the predicting skill in land-atmosphere interactions and to develop new observational basis for water resources management.
 THP promotes the development of hydrologic remote sensing theory, new hydrologic satellite missions, hydrologic remote sensing field experiments, and the interface of hydrology with other disciplines, such as ecology or modeling.
 Particular emphasis is placed on the application of satellite-based, remotely sensed data for characterizing, understanding, and predicting the terrestrially linked components of the hydrologic cycle and the dynamics of large-scale river basins.

 Associated Earth Science Division Missions, Instruments, and Data Sets

 For solicited program elements relevant to Water & Energy Cycle, search for and view open, closed, and future Research Opportunities in Space and Earth Sciences (ROSES) NASA Research Announcements (NRAs) on the NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES) website.

 Here is a list of 2015 solicited program elements:

 - A.21 NASA Energy and Water Cycle Study